wessenstam/gts21/karbon/karbon/karbon.rst

    .. figure:: images/1.png

+   .. raw:: html

+   <font color="#FF0000"><strong> The downloaded kubeconfg fil is valid for 24 hours only (kubernetes security)!
+If you get error messages during later stages of the lab,kubectl doesn't have resourec XYZ, redownload the config file!</strong></font>

 #.
 Click on the Blue **Download** text
 #.
 Save the file somewhere on your machine, but remember where you have saved it as we need it in the next steps